 Amanda Peeples graduated in August 2013.
 Her dissertation research was an ethnographic examination of stigma and social relations of residents of a dementia care unit.
 Dr. Peeples worked as an ethnographer and project coordinator at UMBC’s Center for Aging Studies before accepting her current position.
 As the Qualitative Director at MIRECC, Dr. Peeples is charged with developing the newly-established qualitative and mixed methods research unit.
 She provides guidance, training, and assistance to MIRECC investigators and research staff in conducting qualitative and mixed methods data collection and analysis.
 She is also pursuing a research program with a focus on the needs and experiences of older Veterans with serious mental illness.

-Janet serves as the chief administrative office for the Loyola Clinical Centers, an interprofessional graduate training center.
+Janet is the Associate Vice Provost for Education and Accreditation Liaison Officer at The Johns Hopkins University.
+Previously she served as the chief administrative office for the Loyola Clinical Centers, an interprofessional graduate training center.
 A licensed and certified speech-language pathologist, Janet’s dissertation utilized mixed-methods to explore marital satisfaction in spouses of patients with chronic aphasia.
 Janet presents nationally on the topic of prevention, assessment, and treatment of cognitive-communication disorders in older adults.
 She is the appointed coordinator for Special Interest Group 15: Gerontology in the American Speech-Language Hearing Association (ASHA) and a fellow and chair of the Speech-Language Pathology in the National Academies of Practice (NAP).
 In both positions, she advocates for health care policy reform that will improve the quality of lives for older adults.
 She also serves as a Speech-Language Pathology expert witness in federal Medicare false claim suits.

 Lisa Reider, MHS, is an Assistant Scientist in the Johns Hopkins Bloomberg School of Public Health (JHSPH), Department of Health Policy and Management.
 She has experience and expertise in coordinating multi-center interdisciplinary research studies.
 Currently she serves as Director of Protocol Development and Implementation within the coordinating center for an orthopaedic trauma research consortium.
 Her research interests include musculoskeletal health, osteoporotic fracture and rehabilitation in older adults in addition to improving the quality of their health care.